FlorianRakos/IoT-NotCapricorns/TeamThree/README.md

 Here we store all the exercises, pictures and projects Jorrit, Luca and Cristina did in the exercise lectures of IoT.

 # Index
+1. Git and Kit
+   * 1.a Partner, team git repo setup
+   * 2.b The Kit
-2. Breadboard, Blink, and Stories
+3. Breadboard, Blink, and Stories
    * 2.b Breadboard and Electronic Prototyping (Pair)
    * 2.c Blink on the Wemos D1 Mini (Pair)
    * 2.d Toggle Led With Button
- 3. IoTempower Gateway - Our Own Network
+4. IoTempower Gateway - Our Own Network
    * 3.a Actors and Sensors with Web Requests
    * 3.b Stories/Scenario
- 4. MQTT Introduction + Simulators
+5. MQTT Introduction + Simulators
    * 4.a MQTT Basics
    * 4.b MQTT Integration
    * 4.c MQTT simulators
    * 4.d MQTT on microcontroller
- 5. More Hardware and Integration with Node-RED
+6. More Hardware and Integration with Node-RED
    * 5.a Node-RED intro
    * 5.b Emergency Button
    * 5.c Remote Control an Interval Device
- 6. Device Control with IoTempower
+7. Device Control with IoTempower
    * 6.a Exploring IoTempower Services and COmmands
    * 6.b First Node
    * 6.c Second Node
    * 6.d Button to sound and notification
    * 6.e Text receiver

+# 1. Git and Kit
+## 1.a Partner, team git repo setup
+Jorrit, Luca and Cristina partned up and with the rest of the group created this Git Repo.
+We downloaded the example provided on the documentation and decided on doing a similar organisation.
+We created different folders for each member of the group as well as the smaller groups and we all cloned the repository.

+## 2.b The Kit
+We got one Kit, unpacked it and made a list with all the parts we found.
+We also identified what every piece is good for and added the bus system they use as an interface.
+Afterwards we googled tome properties of the respective bus on the respective device.
+All this information can be seen in this table:

 # 2. Breadboard, Blink, and Stories
+## 2.a Feedback
+We got feedback on repository and personal portfolio from one instructor.

 ## 2.b Breadboard and Electronic Prototyping (Pair)
 1. We connected the Wemos D1 Mini to our computer using a USB cable for testing.